 - If your carrot is large, cut it in half -- then peel it before placing it on your spiral vegetable slicer.

 - Secure the carrot in the slicer and spin the handle.

 You can even spiralize your favorite fruits, like apples and pears, in spiral vegetable slicers.

 - Wash the apple thoroughly and remove the stem.

 - Secure the whole apple in the slicer, and spin the handle in a clockwise direction to make a nutritious sweet treat.

-Try spiralized apples in salads like Waldorf or apple and celery or as a topper for a hearty oatmeal breakfast.
+Try spiralized apples in salads like Waldorf salad or as a topper for a hearty oatmeal breakfast.
 Pie and other desserts, like spiralized apple crumble, are also perfect fits for fruit sliced this way.

 Types of Spiral Vegetable Slicers